Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Introduction

 Our work concerns online learning setups where delays and asynchronicities play a major role; these may be due to the computational overhead involved, the communication latency between different learners in distributed multi-agent systems, the prediction of long-term effects, or any other reason.
 In the literature, the specifics of the delay model are often tailored to the targeted application: for instance, in online ad placement problems, delays are caused by the lag between the impression of an ad and its conversion, which data suggests are often exponentially distributed \citep{Cha14}.
-Instead of zooming in on a particular application, our paper aims at studying the impact of delays and stimulus-response asynchronicities from a generalist standpoint.
+Instead of zooming in on a particular application, our paper aims at studying the impact of delays and stimulus-response asynchronicities from a generalist, application-agnostic standpoint.
 To that end, we propose a flexible framework for distributed online optimization problems in which several agents collaborate asynchronously to enhance their individual/collective performance in an evolving environment with non-zero response times.
 This allows us to provide a wide range of regret bounds extending existing results in the literature, and to design novel adaptive methods that can be implemented in a fully distributed and decentralized manner.
-In the rest of this section we detail our specific contributions in the context of related work.